ionos-enterprise/rnbd/rnbd.8.md

     {format}        Output format: csv|json|xml
-    {unit}          Units to use for size (in binary): B|K|M|G|T|P|E help            Display help and exit. [fields|all] **rnbd client session remap <session\>** *[OPTIONS]*
+    {unit}          Units to use for size (in binary): B|K|M|G|T|P|E help            Display help and exit. [fields|all] **rnbd client session reconnect <session\>** *[OPTIONS]*

-Remap all devices of a given session

-Arguments:

-    <session>       Identifier of a session to remap all devices on.

-Options:

-    force           Force operation
-                    When provided, all devices will be unmapped and mapped again.

-    verbose         Verbose output
-    help            Display help and exit
-**rnbd client session reconnect <session\>** *[OPTIONS]*

 Disconnect and connect again a whole session